consysT-project/consysT-code/artifact.md

 We provide a VM image that has our project ConSysT preinstalled.
-Note that the VM is configured to use 8192MB of memory as it needs to run multiple JVMs to execute the provided benchmarks .
+Note that the VM is configured to use 8192MB of memory as it needs to run multiple JVMs to execute the provided benchmarks.

 The user credentials for the virtual machine are:
 * Username: consyst
 * Password: consyst

+The VM has been created with Oracle VirtualBox.
+Import the image by starting VirtualBox and then File > Import appliance.

 ## Executing the benchmarks